ohjelmistokehitys/monitoring-logging/readme.md

 docker compose ps
 ```

 You will likely notice that the `app` container is not running properly.
-Use the [Grafana log explorer](http://localhost:3000/a/grafana-lokiexplore-app) to investigate the logs of the `app` and `postgres` containers and the and find out what is wrong and what caused the `app` container to crash.
-Pay special attention in the timestamps of the log entries, or show both containers' logs at the same time.
+Use the Grafana log explorer in your Grafana service, which was started earlier in the exercise: http://localhost:3000.
+Logs can be found on the menu from *Drilldown* and *Logs*.
+Investigate the logs of the `app` and `postgres` containers and find out what is wrong and what caused the `app` container to crash.

+Instructions on how to inspect logs in Grafana can be found, for example, on [Grafana documentation](https://grafana.com/docs/grafana/latest/explore/simplified-exploration/logs/get-started/) or [this YouTube video](https://youtu.be/eXwE2vqLcyY).
 If you can't figure it out, check the explanation in the [hints and solutions](./hints.md) file.

 ## Fixing the startup order of containers